-The program works by using interactive software packed with images and sounds—giving you an experience which imitates the way in which a child learns their mother-tongue.
+The program works by using interactive software packed with images and sounds—giving you an experience that imitates the way in which a child learns their mother tongue.

+This method means that there are no instructions or translations, just pure immersion.
 The learning process is broken down into units and levels.
-Within each level there are numerous topics.
+Within each level, there are numerous topics.

 Is Rosetta Stone for You?

 If you’re a beginner and want to build a foundation in the language through immersion, Rosetta Stone is definitely for you.